-I am the Principal Investigator of the Creative Problem Solving in Cognitive Systems (CreaCogs) project funded by the German Research Foundation (DFG), and part of the Cognitive System (CoSy) group at the Bremen Spatial Cognition Center within FB3 (Faculty of Mathematics and Informatics) at Bremen Universität.
+I am the Principal Investigator of the Creative Problem Solving in Cognitive Systems (CreaCogs) project funded by the German Research Foundation (DFG).
+I am a member of the Human-Centered Computing group at Freie Universität Berlin.
+I am an external member of the Cognitive System (CoSy) group at the Bremen Spatial Cognition Center.

 I work at the intersection of artificial intelligence and cognitive science, trying to understand how humans solve various tasks and build computational approaches which enable artificial intelligence systems to solve similar classes of tasks.
 My current focus is on creative problem solving.

 My current project investigates representations and processes which can be applied in cognitively-inspired Artificial Intelligence for creative problem-solving.
 My general interest is to enable creative problem-solving and creation of new useful knowledge in cognitive AI systems, and the study/modeling of human creativity.

 Humans operate well in environments over which they hold incomplete knowledge, by using their previously acquired knowledge in new ways.
 Thus humans are creative when solving abstract and concrete problems, being able to draw on a variety of representational formats, make analogical transfers, make visuospatial inferences, create new concepts, new heuristics and new problem representations.
 I study the processes and types of knowledge organization which can enable such creative problem-solving, in artificial and natural cognitive systems.

 As part of my current work, I use various computational tools to make cognitive systems which can answer creative problem solving tasks and/or help investigate how humans solve such tasks.
 These systems are designed under a theoretical framework for creative problem solving (CreaCogs).
 Here are some highlights:

 - - comRAT-C is a system that can solve the compound Remote Associates Test

 - - OROC is a prototype which can do creative object replacement and object composition